elanatframework/Code_behind/doc/new_features_on_new_versions.md

 **New features:**
 - Adding extension method named `Has` to be used instead of `string.IsNullOrEmpty`
 - Creating a null state for Layout to set the global Layout value

+## Version 3.7

+**New features:**
+- The possibility of IgnoreAll in the Control method in the Controller class
+- The possibility of appending the instance created from the WebForms class to another created instance
+- Ability to add new text and tags at the beginning of the tag
+- Ability to cache action control
+- The possibility of adding text at the beginning of the single
+- The possibility of creating a tag at the beginning of the single
+- Ability to delete all option tags
+- Ability to delete all checkbox tags
+- Added the ability to focus on tags
+- Ability to change the URL in the user's browser
+- Added new cache and session features with the ability to insert and delete and delete all and cache duration
+- Ability to temporarily store values ​​in the browser cache session
+- The possibility of assigning random numbers to the attributes of tags
+- Ability to assign time and date
+- Ability to assign session and cache
+- Ability to assign scripts
+- Other features and improvements

+### Version 3.7.1

+**Problems that were solved:**
+- Fixing the problem of saving title tags